AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 To achieve this, we first needed to transform the Power Shell scripts into Python to run the code in Fabric Notebooks.
 We used Azure Openai Assistants with code interpreter to help us translate the scripts into Python.
 This section substitutes the need for Azure Function App with Power Shell scripts.

-Next, we create in our Fabric workspace a partial medallion structure comprised of a bronze and gold layer each made up of a Lakehouse.
+Next, we create a (partial) medallion structure comprised of a bronze and gold layer within our Fabric workspace.
+Each layer is made up of a Lakehouse.
 Additionally, we use a Dataflow Gen2 to carry out any data transformations in the bronze layer before making the data available in the gold layer.
 This section substitutes the Azure Storage.

 Finally, all these pieces are refreshed in sequence using a pipeline.
 Additonally, there is an E-Mail trigger that sends the status (success or failiure) of the pipeline once the run is finished.